 - Document to show that CPT directly relates to the applicant’s major area of study

 - Evidence to show how the beneficiary found the job

 - Enrollment records

 - proof of tuition payments, receipts for books and school supplies, On-campus parking passes, housing, flight tickets to attend school

 Practical Training for M-1 Students

 M-1 students are only eligible to participate in one type of paid training with an employer, referred to as practical training (PT).
 Like the F-1 training opportunities, your PT must directly relate to your program of study.
 PT allows you to gain training experience in your vocational field.

-The U.S. government considers starting your own business in the United States, also known as entrepreneurship, as work.
+The U.S. government considers starting your own business in the United States, also known as entrepreneurship (also ready our article), as work.
 Therefore, if you are an F-1 student who plans to start your own business in the United States, you must qualify and apply for OPT.

 The OPT, and thus the business, must relate to your program of study and can occur either before (pre-completion OPT) or after the completion of a program of study (post-completion OPT).
 Please note, F-1 students in English language training programs are not eligible for OPT.